Skill Sheet: What You Will Learn Here

 The underlying mechanism can be better understood through the following example:

-Finally, assume that the price of the futures contract moves to Rs.
-1,470 on Tuesday, comes down to Rs.
-1,450 on Wednesday and finally settles at Rs.
-1,420 on Thursday.
-Due to this movement, the M2M mechanism will have the following impact on account of Trader A:
+Finally, assume that the futures contract price moves to Rs 1,470 on Tuesday, come down to Rs 1,450 on Wednesday and finally settles at Rs 1,420 on Thursday.
+Due to this movement, the M2M mechanism will have the following impact on the account of Trader

 |Day||Futures Price||P&L per share||Lot Size||Total P&L||Margin at Beginning||Margin at End|

 As presented in the ‘Margin at End’ column of the above table, the margin amount in Trader A’s account will keep fluctuating on a daily basis.
 Further, Trader A will receive a margin call on Thursday because the margin in his account has fallen below the maintenance margin of Rs.
 1,30,000 due to the M2M loss on that day.